shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-buyer-access-service.md

 ## Buyer seats

 The buying bidder and seats who can target this deal.
-For a seller who uses multi-buyer deals, the buyer_seats object can be set in combination with buyer_members and buyer_bidders.
-For a seller who uses single-buyer deals, the buyer_seats object can be set up on its own.
-The buyer_seats object cannot be set in combination with buyer.
+For a seller who uses multi-buyer deals, the `buyer_seats` object can be set in combination with `buyer_members` and `buyer_bidders`.
+For a seller who uses single-buyer deals, the `buyer_seats` object can be set up on its own.
+The `buyer_seats` object cannot be set in combination with buyer.

-All sellers, both ones setting up single buyer and multi-buyer deals, have the ability to set up deals using buyer_seats.
+All sellers, both ones setting up single buyer and multi-buyer deals, have the ability to set up deals using `buyer_seats`.

 A DSP should read this field if they: